jlabedzki/jlabedzki/README.md

 ## Welcome <img src='./assets/wave.gif' width='30px'>

-Hi there, I'm Johnny, a Canadian software developer with a unique background in medicine and a passion for coding.
+Hi there, I'm Johnny, a Canadian software developer with a background in medicine and a strong passion for building scalable, efficient software solutions.
+My expertise lies in full-stack development.

-I hold a medical degree, but my true calling lies in software development, where I can combine my analytical mindset and creative problem-solving skills.

-I love continuously learning and exploring new technologies to enhance my development expertise.

 Outside of my professional life, you'll often find me: